1. Juicer: Website and Event Social Media Display

 2. Buffer: Social Media Scheduling and Management

 As we mentioned above, managing multiple social media platforms, engaging, posting, scheduling, and reporting can take up a lot of time and resources your organization may not have.
 Luckily there are many tools out there today that take a lot of the manual labor out of nonprofit social media management and automate it.

 You can customize content for each social network and Buffer will suggest the best posting times to really maximize your content calendar.
 It schedules posts and analyzes performance as well as providing a variety of social engagement features and analytics across channels.

 Buffer offers a free package with management of up to three social media accounts, 10 posts, and 1 user per month.
 This is perfect for nonprofits who are just starting out and new to social media management.

 3. Buzzsumo: Content Ideation and Management

 Constantly coming up with fresh social media content for nonprofits or keeping up with your competitors can be challenging.
 Buzzsumo is a content identifier tool that can assist in finding engaging content that drives support and donations for your nonprofit’s cause.

 It allows you to uncover content ideas by scouring competitors, influencers, and the buzz happening around your industry and nonprofit.
-You can set up keyword alerts and offers many insights to perform a complete competitor analysis so you’re always one step ahead.
+You can set up keyword alerts to track trending topics in your industry.

 Buzzsumo’s pricing plans range from $79+/month with a 7-day free trial if you want to give it a test drive.

 There is a heavily discounted social media plan for registered nonprofits using their BuzzSumo Pro Plan available by request.

 4. Hashtagify: Social Hashtag Trends and Ideation